aleph2c/miros/docs/_sources/patterns.rst.txt

     then repeated, while the heat from the reaction is captured in the liquid metal and used to generate electricity via a steam turbine."

+Now that is an ambitious project.

-Ambitious.
-Ok, let's say we have to write the firing mechanism to cause all of the pistons to initiate the pressure wave.
+Let's say we have to write the firing mechanism to cause all of the pistons to initiate the pressure wave.

 .. raw:: html